laveesh21/Knox-Twitch/public/WhatDidYouLearn.md

 ## Authentication
 Using Clerk.com for Authentication with google account clerk used middleware to check if the user is logged in or not

+## Setting up dark theme
+Using next-theme in .root-layout from SHADCN/UI import dark in .root-layout
+Using ThemeProvider in .root-layout to wrap children inside it.
+Setting ThemeProvider to dark mode to make SignUP and SignIN dark ThemeProvider